terrytangyuan/tensorflow-basic-exercises/README.md

 # CCASA 2017 TensorFlow Exercise

+This repo is exercises for TensorFlow tutorial presented at 2017 CCASA Conference on Recent Advances in Machine Learning.

 # Software Requirements

 You need to have [Python](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installing/) installed.
 Then install [TensorFlow](https://www.tensorflow.org/) via `pip install tensorflow`.
 Consult [this page](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/g3doc/get_started/os_setup.md) if you want to customize your setup.